16 Places to Visit in Oman (By a Local)

 Snake gorge takes out the family part of the Wadi Shab and adds more adventure instead.
-Expect to climb rocks, abseil down the waterfall and slither through the canyon waters!
+Expect to climb rocks, abseil down the waterfall and slither through the canyon water!

 Rest assured Snake Gorge does not actually have any snakes!
 Rather it is named as such due to its snake like curvature when seen from above.

 This trip is suitable for anyone with moderate physical ability.
-A guided tour and appropriate packing list will help ensure your safety.
+A guided tour and appropriate packing list will help ensure your safety through this amazing gem.

 Located in Sur, Ras Al Jinz is turtle paradise in Oman.

-Through the summer months of July to August, thousands of turtles migrate to the shores of Oman to lay their eggs.
+Through the summer months of July to August, thousands of turtles migrate to the shores of Oman to lay their eggs in the dunes.